alexvranceanu/docker/swarm-example-voting-app/README.md

 This is a simple walkthrough for setting up multiple components of an application in a Docker 1.12.1 Swarm cluster with multiple Swarm networks.

+The entire tutorial should take approximately 1 hour if you already have an AWS account.

 The images in this demo have been pushed to this Docker repo: https://hub.docker.com/u/vralex/

 Architecture